Expert-guided Clinical Text Augmentation via Query-Based Model Collaboration: Problem Formulation

 \paragraph{Pitfalls of LLM-based Augmentation Methods}

-However, an under-explored challenge in using LLM-based methods to generate counterfactual examples ~\citep{feder2023data, zhou-etal-2024-explore} lies in the inability of general-purpose LLM to precisely distinguish between observed variables $\mathcal{V}$ and unobserved variables $\mathcal{U}$ in the data.
+However, an under-explored challenge in using LLM-based methods to generate synthetic examples ~\citep{feder2023data, zhou-etal-2024-explore} lies in the inability of general-purpose LLM to precisely distinguish between variable $\mathcal{V}$ and $\mathcal{U}$ in the data, which requires domain-specific context.
 Therefore, there is a growing disconnect between the theoretical frameworks for robust learning and the practical implementation of augmentation.
-Unlike image augmentation which commonly uses determined algorithms, text augmentation using LLMs introduces variability and hallucination to generated text which may undermine the robustness assumptions of models trained with the augmented data.
-For example, LLMs often lack the domain-specific understanding on medical language to reliably preserve critical clinical information while only modifying/augmenting non-medical parts in clinical notes (failure examples in Figure \ref{fig:example}).
-This limitation causes LLM-based augmentation methods to lose intended causal control and may introduce semantic distortions \citep{ding2024data, sriramanan2024llm, song2024rag}.
-While issues of error and hallucination in LLMs have been discussed~\citep{tonmoy2024comprehensive}, little work has addressed their impact on the safety of data augmentation.
-We fill this gap by introducing explicit guidance for LLM inference during augmentation through a collaborative framework, thereby reducing hallucinations in causally-informed data augmentation.
+Unlike image augmentation which commonly uses determined algorithms~\cite{cubuk2019autoaugmentlearningaugmentationpolicies,cho2025peer}, text augmentation using LLMs introduces variability and hallucination to generated text which may undermine the safety of models trained with the augmented data.
+For example, LLMs often lack the domain-specific understanding on medical language to preserve clinical information while only modifying/augmenting non-medical parts in clinical notes (failure examples in Figure \ref{fig:example}).
+This limitation causes LLM-based augmentation methods to lose intended control and may introduce semantic distortions \citep{ding2024data, sriramanan2024llm, song2024rag, tonmoy2024comprehensive}.
+While the issues have been discussed, little work has addressed their impact on the safety of data augmentation.
+We fill this gap by introducing explicit guidance for LLM inference during augmentation through a collaborative framework, therefore reducing hallucinations in domain-specific data augmentation .